List of Committee

 HKWMA, HKIQEP and CIWEM (Hong Kong Branch)

 The Green Innovation Webinar Series aims to enhance the collaboration between HKIE and universities through exchanging new environmental technologies and novel research projects ideas via the interactive online platform.
-This is the third episode consisting of two talks to be delivered by the academic staff from Department of Civil and Environmental Engineering of the Hong Kong Polytechnic University.
+This is the second series consisting of 2 talks to be delivered by the professors from School of Energy and Environment of City University of Hong Kong.

 Registration & Enquiries

-The seminar is free of charge.
+The seminar is free of charge with maximum of participants of 100.
 For registration, please complete the online

 .
-Attendance certificate will be awarded after the webinar.
+Attendance certificate will be awarded after seminar.

 English File List: